rubygems/bundler/doc/development/SETUP.md

         $ bin/rake spec

+6. Optionally, you can run the test suite in parallel:

+        $ bin/parallel_rspec spec

 6. Set up a shell alias to run Bundler from your clone, e.g. a Bash alias ([follow these instructions](https://www.moncefbelyamani.com/create-aliases-in-bash-profile-to-assign-shortcuts-for-common-terminal-commands/) for adding aliases to your `~/.bashrc` profile):

         $ alias dbundle='/path/to/bundler/repo/bin/bundle'